The Salami Model An Intuitive Approach to Solid State Physics

-A salami, sliced into discs and held together by springy connective tissue, turns out to be a useful mechanical model for how solid objects behave.
+A salami—sliced into discs, held together by springy connective tissue—is a surprisingly effective model for how solid matter behaves (roughly speaking).

-Momentum, force, heat, rigidity, and deformation can all be understood through this picture.
+Momentum, kinetic energy, sound and heat can be viewed together through this picture.

-It won’t replace the full mathematics of physics—but it gives a concrete intuition you can carry around.
+It won’t replace the full mathematics of physics—but it gives a concrete and useful intuition.

 What the Salami Actually Is